Find a Fire Engineered Solution

 A fire engineered solution must provide the same or better level of safety than that articulated in codes, such as BS 9991, BS9999 and Approved Document B. Hence, a key part of Vemco’s work is to evidence that our fire engineered solutions work.

-If you are struggling with non-compliance in your development, such as extended travel distances, we can provide you with fire engineered solution and the scientific evidence that will secure sign-off from approving authorities (such as building control and the fire service).
+If you are struggling with non-compliance in your development, such as extended travel distances, we can provide you with fire engineered solution and the scientific evidence that will help you to secure sign-off from approving authorities (such as building control and the fire service).

 Why Choose Us